Bluejays hold for victory on road over Waverly

 By the time the inning was over, Ashland was out in front of Waverly by a score of 7-4.

-During the bottom half of the sixth, the Waverly Seniors got back within one of the Bluejays.
+During the bottom half of the sixth, the Netting and Fence Seniors got back within one of the Bluejays.
 The two runs were scored on a single by Hunter Thoms on a line drive to left field.

 People are also reading…

-After the runs were scored, Cade Bridges, who started the game pitching, was benched for Theis.
+After the runs were scored, Cade Bridges who started the game pitching was sat down for Theis.
 He came in and got a lineout to end the scoring threat.

 To start the bottom of the seventh, Thies recorded a strikeout.
 After that, things got quickly out of control with a pair of batters hit and a walk.